Image Above: Abstract Art Using Photos of iPad Pro

 As you can see from the screenshot a little further down, the way that Dad’s site is organized is that he uses menus for main categories of information.
-That means that when I’m searching for something in his website I need to open each category’s menu and scan through it.
-This can be time consuming and oftentimes I scan right past what I’m looking for.
+That means that when I’m searching for something on his website I need to open each category’s menu and scan through it.
+This can be time consuming and oftentimes I scan right past what I’m looking for!

 You may also notice that Dad doesn’t have a search bar in his website.
 That’s something I’ve suggested to him…but let’s face it…at 93 years old he sometimes struggles just to keep creating new content and getting it posted to the right place!
 So, maybe when I’m visiting during Thanksgiving I’ll try to figure out how to do that for him.

 While on his homepage I just scroll to the top of the page where the Google search bar is located.
 Currently it has his homepage information preloaded into it which makes it super easy for me to add the remaining bits of information.